 We went into the interview with the philosophy of being over-prepared—we had certified copies of almost everything we had already sent to the National Visa Center.
 We also printed a few pictures from our wedding and first dates.

 I’d highly recommend checking into a hotel the night before the interview if you do not live in Manila.
 Bayview Park Hotel is probably the closest and we had a pretty good experience there.
 The wireless internet was a bit slow, but otherwise it was a good place to stay.
 I chose it because it is walking distance from the embassy.
 I didn’t want Manila traffic to cause us to run late.
 Note: the hotel may require to see a copy of your I.D. and credit card if you pay online.
 You may need to call them and work that out if she will be going without you.

-Another advantage to the hotel room is having a place to leave your belongings while you are at the interview.
+Another advantage to the hotel room is having a place to leave your belongings while you are at the interview (our room had a little safe in it).
 Remember this: you cannot bring any form of electronics inside the embassy—cell phones, iPods, and other gadgets are prohibited.
 Americans can leave such items at the security check-in, but Filipinos (those who are not US citizens) cannot.